About Oxford Spring School

 The two main courses in the 2018 Oxford Spring School will be:

 Further information will be made available shortly.
 We aim to open applications in early December 2017, with applications due in January 2018.

 Information about the most recent Oxford Spring School course in March 2017:

-The programme consists of a variety of advanced courses, which place the different qualitative and quantitative data analysis techniques within broader disciplinary trends towards mixed-methods research designs.
+The programme consisted of a variety of advanced courses, which placed the different qualitative and quantitative data analysis techniques within broader disciplinary trends towards mixed-methods research designs.

-In the morning, participants can choose between two 5-day courses on two sets of increasingly popular and influential methods/techniques in the discipline: Social Network Analysis, and Causal Inference.
+In the morning, participants chose between two 5-day courses on two sets of increasingly popular and influential methods/techniques in the discipline: Social Network Analysis, and Causal Inference.

-In the afternoon, participants can choose up to two additional classes from a list of 2 and 3-day courses, including Process Tracing, Spatial Analysis, Data Visualisation, and Forecasting.
-Courses are relevant for quantitative and qualitative researchers.
+In the afternoon, participants chose up to two additional classes from a list of 2 and 3-day courses, including Process Tracing, Spatial Analysis, Data Visualisation, and Forecasting.
+Courses were relevant for quantitative and qualitative researchers.
 For example, qualitative approaches are increasingly acknowledged as key to crafting persuasive identification strategies for causal inference.
-Instructors emphasise the mixed-methods philosophy underlying our courses, and the use of these techniques in different types of research designs.
+Instructors emphasised the mixed-methods philosophy underlying our courses, and the use of these techniques in different types of research designs.